whythawk/whyqd/README.md

-# whyqd: data wrangling simplicity, complete audit transparency, and at speed
+# whyqd: simplicity, transparency, speed

 ## What is it?